qrst07/cloudmc-standard-kb/en/basic-concepts/authentication.md

 ### Authentication and user accounts in CloudMC

 A user account allows a person to access the CloudMC console and manage virtual resources.
-User accounts in an organization are accessed by navigating to *Administration* -> *Users*.
+User accounts are always associated with an organization, and are accessed by navigating to *Administration* -> *Users*.
 CloudMC provides three ways to manage user accounts, providing extensible support for various login mechanisms:

    - **Internal:**  The default mechanism for managing user accounts.
 Credentials are stored in CloudMC's internal database.
    - **LDAP:**  CloudMC supports authentication through an LDAP server, including Microsoft Active Directory.